enaughton/blog-2021/src/posts/just-pivot-2022-goals.md

 date: 2021-11-19T18:29:39.241Z
 ---
 ### So 2021 was supposed to be my year.
-I was having my third kid, had paternity leave to try and get that full time developer role that I've been hustling towards.
+I was having my third kid, had paternity leave to try and get that full-time developer role that I've been working towards.
 Its been frustrating, and there is plenty of people who have started after me, and landed their jobs with their dream company.

-A lot of this comes down to me having a full time job in an Emergency Room, and having been there throughout the pandemic.
+A lot of this comes down to me having a full-time job in an Emergency Room, and having been there throughout the pandemic.
 Which has given me countless experiences of dealing with caring for patients and their needs.

 But part of me feels like "Damn, this is the 4th year that I'm not in tech yet.
 What the hell is wrong me?"
 (5 Years in March 2022 of learning and building for the web).